FredChamp/ReadTheDocTest/FAQ/FAQ-FW4SPL.rst

 ===================================================================================================

 First, you can read the output message :) and try to solve the problem.
 In many cases, there are two kind of problems.
-The program fail :
+The program fail:
     - to create the service given in configuration In this case, four reasons are possibles :
         - the name of service implementation in config.xml contains mistakes
         - the bundle that contains this service is not activated in the profile